NimbleAINinja/NanoBananaEditor_ninja/WARP.md

 - Coordinate conversion between screen space and image space
 - Mobile-responsive touch interactions

+### Photo Editor System
+The `PhotoEditorModal` component uses the **@ente-io/photo-editor-sdk** for:
+- Non-destructive image editing
+- Color adjustments, transformations, and filters
+- A self-contained editing UI

 ### Project/History System
 - **Projects** contain multiple **Generations** (initial AI creations)
 - **Edits** are linked to parent generations and can have masks